EduardoGarrido90/EduardoGarrido90.github.io/index.md

 [CV](./files/CV.pdf) | [Google Scholar profile](https://scholar.google.es/citations?user=CjCcb90AAAAJ) | [Github profile](https://github.com/EduardoGarrido90) | [arXiv page](https://arxiv.org/a/garridomerchan_e_1.html)

 Thanks a lot for coming and welcome to my web page!
-I am **Eduardo C. Garrido Merchán**, a research scientist currently working as a Teacher Assistant @[UAM](http://www.uam.es/) on artificial intelligence and studying a Machine Learning PhD (mainly focused in **Bayesian Optimization**) at the [Machine Learning group](http://arantxa.ii.uam.es/~gaa/publications.html).
-I am currently PhD candidate and hope to defend this summer!
+I am **Eduardo C. Garrido Merchán**, a research scientist currently working as Teaching Assistant @[UAM](http://www.uam.es/) on artificial intelligence and pursuing a PhD on **Bayesian optimization** at the [Machine Learning group](http://arantxa.ii.uam.es/~gaa/publications.html).

 About me: I enjoy a lot to spend time with my wife and kids and to read, mostly philosophy (mostly metaphysics, ethics and religion), artificial intelligence, scientific stuff and classics.
 I also like to debate about trascendental (and more terrenal) questions and to think about them.
 My research activities include Bayesian optimization, Gaussian processes, probabilistic machine learning, causality and machine consciousness.
 I am also informed about natural language processing and machine learning in general, as I am a very curious person.

 Please, do not hesitate to send me an email if you want to discuss any topic or to get in touch.
 I like a lot to meet new people with common interests.